Medical Policy: 01.01.05

 Studies are limited, the one and only RCT states: The investigators concluded, based on the equal effectiveness of helmet therapy and skull deformation following its natural course, high prevalence of side effects, and high costs associated with helmet therapy, we discourage the use of a helmet as a standard treatment for healthy infants with moderate to severe skull deformation.

 Taking into consideration the limited number of publications over the past decade and the likelihood of both study and publication bias in uncontrolled studies, the scientific literature does not support an effect of deformational plagiocephaly on functional health outcomes.
 There is a lack of evidence that plagiocephaly will have any lasting effects on neurological development.
+It is estimated that about two-thirds of plagiocephaly cases may auto-correct spontaneously after regular changes in sleeping position or following phsyical therapy aimed at correcting neck muscle imbalance.
 Helmet therapy has been shown to influence the rate of improvement of asymmetry but not its final outcome.
+The primary beneficial outcome of helmet treatment for positional plagiocephaly is aesthetic improvement of the shape of the head.

+Overall, evidence on an association between positional plagiocephaly and health outcomes is limited.
 There is a lack of studies that prove non-synostosis plagiocephaly causes functional impairments.
 The one completed randomized clinical trial concluded that helmet therapy is not superior to natural courses of therapy.
 The results suggest that in a practical setting, effectiveness of a cranial orthoses may not differ from the natural course of development for infants with moderate to severe plagiocephaly and brachycephaly.
-Infants with very severe plagiocephaly is not addressed by this study.
+Infants with very severe plagiocephaly is not addressed by this study, and the study has not had replication at this time.
 The correction of plagiocephaly in the absence of synostosis, also called positional plagiocephaly, is considered not medically necessary.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.